Nearsoft/jobs/readme.md

 * You collaborate well with others but are excited to own a big feature
 * You value simplicity and strive to eliminate unnecessary complexity
 * You have at least 5 years of professional programming experience

-## Full-Stack Engineer
-🦁

-This position will be responsible for implementing complex, multi-tier distributed software systems throughout all phases of the software development life cycle while collaborating effectively with other team members.

-### Skills

-* Understanding of object-oriented design methodologies and application development in Java, Spring and Spring Boot
-* Understanding of Web technologies like HTML5, CSS3, JavaScript, Ajax, Node.js and AngularJS 2+
-* Basic knowledge of Agile/Scrum methodologies, continuous integration and deployment
-* 2+ years of Full-Stack software development experience in an enterprise environment
-* 2+ years experience designing, and developing object oriented software utilizing Java, Spring, AngularJS and JavaScript
-* Experience working with Relational Database Management Systems such as PostgreSQL
-* Experience in building modern distributed applications using a micro services framework
-* Experience with various UI architectures

 ## Senior Full-Stack Engineer